 Member jurisdictions are pursuing a range of regulatory and supervisory measures to alleviate the financial stability impact of covid-19.
 These measures target the provision of lending by banks to the real economy and facilitate banks' ability to absorb losses in an orderly manner.
 The Committee supports the objectives of these measures and notes that members have flexibility to undertake further measures if needed.

-Aside from recent developments, much of the current structure of banking regulation emerged from the aftermath of the 2007 to 2009 financial crisis.
-If anyone assumed that an internationally agreed set of common principles as to how banks should be regulated would emerge quickly from the financial crisis of 2007 to 2009, they have been disappointed.
-However, almost all of the replacement regulatory framework is now in place or due to be implemented in the coming years, with the time frame for implementation of the new framework scheduled.
-Doubtless further measures will be proposed as a result of the financial implications for banks of the covid-19 crisis although what they may be is uncertain at present.
+Aside from covid-19, much of the current structure of banking regulation has emerged from the aftermath of the 2007 to 2009 financial crisis.
+If anyone assumed that internationally agreed common principles as to how banks should be regulated would emerge quickly from the financial crisis of 2007 to 2009, they will have been disappointed.
+However, almost all of the replacement regulatory framework is now in place, or due to be implemented in the coming years, with the time frame for implementation of the new framework scheduled.

 Since the global crisis first manifested itself in 2007, it has at times been difficult to keep track of the numerous international initiatives that have been launched.
 These initiatives may broadly be classified as those developed to try to understand what went wrong before and during the financial crisis, and those developed to propose and monitor the implementation of reforms to prevent the recurrence of problems that were identified.
-The proliferation of international initiatives has reflected the number of stakeholders involved and the potentially conflicting approaches to identifying and addressing the causes of the crisis as well as differing political agendas, with the crisis being seen by some as an opportunity for advancing proposals that previously had attracted limited support.
+The proliferation of international initiatives has reflected the number of stakeholders involved, and the potentially conflicting approaches to identifying and addressing the causes of the crisis, as well as differing political agendas.
 It has also reflected a period of intense reflection among financial regulators and governments on the causes and consequences of the financial crisis.
 However, cynics may argue that the world could have done with fewer initiatives and greater clarity about the direction of reform in the past few years.

-As far as banking regulation is concerned, we focus on the two main bodies that have emerged from the crisis to lead the debate: the Basel Committee and the Financial Stability Board (FSB), which emerged in 2009 as a new global leader in the debate on measures to improve international financial stability.
+As far as banking regulation is concerned, we focus on the two main bodies that lead the post-crisis debate: the Basel Committee and the Financial Stability Board (FSB), which emerged in 2009 as a new global leader in the debate on measures to improve international financial stability.

 II BASEL COMMITTEE